 The initiation of a record player

-In 1857, Edouard-Leon Scott de Martinville invented the first version of a record player called phonautograph.
+In 1857, Edouard-Leon Scott de Martinville invented the first version of a record player called the phonautograph.
 However, this device was not able to play the sound back.
 It was utilized mainly in lab settings to inscribe airborne noise onto paper for visual study.

 The growth of the phonograph

 In 1877, Thomas Edison was the inventor of the phonograph.
-This device could both play and record sounds thanks to tinfoil, which was wrapped along a cardboard cylinder for playback.
+This device could both play and record sounds thanks to tinfoil, which was wrapped along with a cardboard cylinder for playback.

 Later, the invention of Thomas Edison was added wax to record the sound waves by Alexander Graham Bell.
 This change led to the introduction of graphophone.